BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

 Why You Should Check This Out: While a fantasy series, the characters often visit historical periods due to the time travel premise – albeit without much accuracy.
 If you enjoy shows like Doctor Who, Timeless, or quirky comedy shows, you’ll likely appreciate this enjoyable superhero series.

-The first season drags a bit, but it improves over time as the series finds its voice.
+The first season drags slightly, but it improves over time as the series finds its voice.
 You also won’t want to miss Brandon Routh (Superman) as Ray Palmer.
 His character is lovable and sweet and will leave you with a smile on your face.

 Netflix Synopsis: Eight stories celebrating family, faith, love and forgiveness come to life in this series inspired by Dolly Parton’s iconic country music catalog.